RedLion8399/RedLion8399/README.md

 - :school: I chose computer science as my focus in school in 2023 although we learned very few concepts using Scratch and a little bit of python.
 - :snake: Parallel to this class, I studied Python on my own.
 As these projects grew, I automatically discovered how code is organized and automated.
 Since then, I can call myself self-taught in areas such as:
   - Version control and open source contribution using Git
-  - Code conventions, automated testing and documentation using CI/CD pipeliness
+  - Code conventions, automated testing and documentation using CI/CD pipelines
 - :seedling: At the beginning of sixth form, I chose a computer science course again, where we are currently learning OOP in Java.

 As you might notice, I'm still in school and completely self-taught.
 Therefore, there are still huge gaps in my knowledge that I am not even aware of yet.

-- :rocket: In the future I hope to close more of these gaps and ehile constantly learning new things.
+- :rocket: In the future I hope to close more of these gaps and while constantly learning new things.
 Nevertheless I do not plan to study computer science neither to become a professional software engineer.

 <p align="center">